03 Jun CATA’S ANNUAL ART SHOW OPENS AT THE CLARK AND LICHTENSTEIN

 This annual exhibition is the culmination of hundreds of visual arts workshops that CATA holds throughout the year for artists with disabilities across Berkshire County, Massachusetts and Columbia County, New York.
 Through these year-round workshops, CATA artists with disabilities grow creatively, learn new techniques, and find community.
 During the pandemic, CATA artists have continued to connect and create art in online workshops.
 Many of the works in this exhibit were created during this period.

-I Am a Part of Art is sponsored by Berkshire Life Charitable Foundation, Berkshire Magazine, the Massachusetts Cultural Council, and other generous supporters.
+I Am a Part of Art is sponsored by Berkshire Life Charitable Foundation, October Mountain Financial Advisors, Berkshire Magazine, Frames on Wheels, the Massachusetts Cultural Council, and other generous supporters.

 About Community Access to the Arts: Community Access to the Arts (CATA) nurtures and celebrates the creativity of people with disabilities.
 Through dynamic arts workshops and public events—now taking place virtually—CATA artists tap into their potential, explore new talents, and share their unique points of view with the wider community.
 CATA collaborates with 50 partner organizations to bring visual and performing arts programs to 800 people with disabilities across Berkshire County, Massachusetts and Columbia County, New York.
 Learn more at CATAarts.org.